rcemper/AoC2021-rcc/README.md

 /src/Package/Classname.cls
 [Read more about folder setup for InterSystems ObjectScript](https://community.intersystems.com/post/simplified-objectscript-source-folder-structure-package-manager)

-The script in Installer.cls will import everything you place under /src into IRIS.
+iris.script will import everything you place under /src into IRIS.

 ## What's inside the repository